exness/userver/scripts/docs/en/userver/grpc/server_middlewares.md

 * error status is written in a separate log message by @ref ugrpc::server::middlewares::log::Component before sending it to the upstream client;
 * status summary is additionally attached to the span in `error_msg` tag.

-But exceptions are not the best practice in middlewares hooks ⇒ prefer `SetError`.
+@note But exceptions are not the best practice in middlewares hooks ⇒ prefer `SetError`.

+### Errors and OnCallFinish

-But @ref ugrpc::server::MiddlewareBase::OnCallFinish will be called **despite of any errors**.
+@ref ugrpc::server::MiddlewareBase::OnCallFinish will be called **despite of any errors**.

 The actual status is passed to `OnCallFinish` hooks.
-Each `OnCallFinish` hook gets a status from a previous `OnCallFinish` call and can change that by `SetError` (or exception).
+Each `OnCallFinish` hook gets the status from a previous `OnCallFinish` call and can change that by `SetError` (or exception).
-An error status from a handler will be passed to a first `OnCallFinish` and that hook can change that status, next hooks will get a new status.
-If all `OnCallFinish` hooks don't change a status, that status will be final status for a client.
+An error status from a handler will be passed to a first `OnCallFinish` and that hook can change that status, next hooks will get the new status.
+If all `OnCallFinish` hooks don't change the status, that status will be the final status for a client.

+### The call path example with errors in the pipeline

-E.g there are 3 middlewares `A`, `B`, `C`.
+There are 3 middlewares `A`, `B`, `C`.
 Cases:
 1. `A::OnCallStart` and `B::OnCallStart` succeed, but `C::OnCallStart` fails (by `SetError` or exception) ⇒ `B::OnCallFinish` and `A::OnCallFinish` will be called (remember that `OnCallFinish` order is reversed).
 2. If all `OnCallStart` succeed and `C::OnCallFinish` fails, `B::OnCallStart` and `A::OnCallStart` will be called and these hooks get an error status from `C::OnCallFinish`.
 3. If a handler returns an error, all `OnCallFinish` will be called.

-If there are errors in `PostRecvMessage`/`PreSendMessage` ⇒ RPC is failed ⇒ `OnCallFinish` hooks will be called.
+4. If there are errors in `PostRecvMessage`/`PreSendMessage` ⇒ RPC is failed ⇒ all `OnCallFinish` hooks will be called.

+## Using static config options in middlewares

+There are two ways to implement a middleware component.
+You can see above @ref ugrpc::server::SimpleMiddlewareFactoryComponent.
+This component is needed for simple cases without static config options of a middleware.

+@note In that case, `kName` and `kDependency` (@ref middlewares::MiddlewareDependencyBuilder) must be in a middleware class (as shown above).

+If you want to use static config options for your middleware, use @ref ugrpc::server::MiddlewareFactoryComponentBase.
+@see @ref scripts/docs/en/userver/grpc/middlewares_configuration.md.

+To override static config options of a middleware per a server see @ref grpc_middlewares_config_override.

 @anchor grpc_server_middlewares_order
 ## Middleware order